aosp-lb-nozomi/rom_builder/README.md

-rom_builder
+Marvellous CM10
 ===========

-Scripts and tools for building an Android ROM
+Scripts and tools for building Marvellous CM10